kSiadat/mtDNA_project/posts/diary.md

 Checked the length of the gene data, and the sequence, and found the sequence id 16569 bp (base pairs) long, whereas the gene daat is 17145 bp long.

 Made subSeq a seperate module that is imported in to other programs, and tidied up some code.

+Changed the way the nucleobase plots work, as data is now extracted from the downloaded sequence file, and written as a seperate file in an easier format.